WHAT IF I REGISTER FOR MY TWO RACES AT SEPARATE TIMES, WILL I STILL BE IN THE COWTOWN CHALLENGE?

 Yes.
 We have pace leaders for all marathon events.
 They will have a booth set up at the Health & Fitness Expo.

 WILL THERE BE GEAR CHECK AVAILABLE?

 Gear check will be available prior to the race.
 Clear bags will be provided at packet pick up.
 Personal belongings will only be accepted in the clear gear check bags provided at packet pickup.
 No exceptions.

-DO YOU ALLOW WALKERS IN THE HALF, FULL, & ULTRA?
+DO YOU ALLOW WALKERS IN THE HALF, FULL, ULTRA & Relay?

 HOW LONG IS THE COURSE OPEN?

 The Full Marathon course and Ultra Marathon course presented by Miller Lite courses are open for 7.5 hours.